Andrew Lynch on Flickr© Andrew Lynch on Flickr

 10 Best Beaches in Whangarei

 If you are a complete and utter beach bum then Whangarei is an amazing place to be.
 The city is surrounded by magnificent beaches from the long sweeping beaches of Bream Bay in the south all the way to the hidden coves and inlets of the northern Tutukaka Coast.
-While there are around 20 beach destinations in the Whangarei area, we’ve picked out some of the best beaches in Whangarei right here!
+There are around 20 beach destinations in the Whangarei area and we’ve picked out some of the best beaches in Whangarei right here!

-This list of Whangarei beaches has something for everyone, from surf beaches to picturesque beaches to safe swimming beaches for families.
-The more popular beaches in Whangarei has lifeguards patrolling in summer, indicating where is safest to swim.
+This list of Whangarei beaches has something for everyone, from surf beaches to picturesque beaches to safe swimming beaches for families, and everything in between.
+The more popular beaches in Whangarei have lifeguards patrolling in summer, indicating where it is safest to swim.
 Summer in New Zealand is between December and February.
-Find out more about the seasons in The New Zealand Seasons and Climate.

 1. Langs Beach

 Bream Bay, just south of Whangarei, is the ideal beach destination!
 One of the most picturesque beaches in Bream Bay is Langs Beach, fringed with pohutukawa trees and rocky headlands.
 Either surf or relax and enjoy the views of the offshore islands.
-If you want to spend more time beachcombing, seeing waterfalls and even caves, then check out more things to do in Bream Bay here.
+If you want to spend more time beachcombing, seeing waterfalls and even caves, then check out the 10 Best Things to Do in Waipu & Bream Bay.

-Location: 45 minutes drive from Whangarei city.
-Cove Road.
+Location: Cove Road, Langs Beach, approximately 45 minutes drive from Whangarei city.

 Pxhere© Pxhere